Ona Judge: Never freed

-George Washington died on December 14, 1799; his will directed that the 124 people he enslaved be free after his wife died.
-Martha instead signed a deed of manumission in December 1800, and the slaves were free on January 1, 1801.
+George Washington died on December 14, 1799; his will directed that the 124 people he enslaved be freed following his wife's death.
+Martha instead signed a deed of manumission in December 1800, and her late husband's enslaved persons were freed on January 1, 1801.
 The 153 or so dower slaves at Mount Vernon remained enslaved, as neither George nor Martha could legally free them without reimbursing the Custis estate.

-Following Martha Washington's death in 1802, the dower slaves reverted to the Custis estate.
+Following Martha Washington's 1802 death, the dower slaves reverted to the Custis estate.
 They were divided among the Custis heirs, her grandchildren.

-Judge Staines remained a dower slave all her life, and legally, her children also were dower slaves, property of the Custis estate, even though their father, Jack Staines, was a free man.
-Article IV, Section 2 of the U.S. Constitution guaranteed the property rights of enslavers whose slaves had escaped; under U.S. law, this superseded Staines' parental rights.
+Judge Staines remained a dower slave all her life, and legally, her children also were dower slaves, property of the Custis estate, even though their father, Jack Staines, had been a free man.
+Article IV, Section 2 of the U.S. Constitution guaranteed the property rights of enslavers from whom enslaved people had escaped; under U.S. law, this superseded Staines' parental rights.
 Under the principle of partus sequitur ventrem, a child's status as enslaved or free followed that of the mother.

-The Fugitive Slave Act of 1793 — passed overwhelmingly by Congress and signed into law by Washington — established the legal mechanism by which a slaveholder could recover his property.
+The Fugitive Slave Act of 1793 — passed overwhelmingly by Congress and signed into law by Washington — established the legal mechanism by which a slaveholder could recover persons who had escaped enslavement.
 The Act made it a federal crime to assist an escaped enslaved person or to interfere with their capture and allowed slave-catchers into every U.S. state and territory.

-Following Washington's death, Judge Staines probably felt secure in New Hampshire, as no one else in her family was likely to mount an effort to take her.
+Following Washington's death, Judge Staines probably felt secure in New Hampshire, as no one else in the Washington family was likely to mount an effort to take her.
 But legally, she and her children remained fugitives until their deaths.
 Her daughters predeceased her by more than a decade, and it is unknown what happened to her son.

 Ona Judge Staines died in Greenland, New Hampshire, on February 25, 1848.